faster-cpython/ideas/3.12/tier2.md

 will be slower, with the expectation that performance will be better.

-The tier 2 optimizer will optimize short traces of bytgecode, transforming them into instructions for a custom interpreter that operates on lower level, more specialized instructions than the normal interpreter.
+The tier 2 optimizer will optimize short traces of bytecode, transforming them into instructions for a custom interpreter that operates on lower level, more specialized instructions than the normal interpreter.